 How long will this be in place for?

-The scheme will run until 31 January 2021.
+The scheme will run until the end of June 2021.
 During this time, we will continue to review the success of the scheme, including the impact on COVID-19 levels.

 Will these payments be taxed?

 The Test and Trace Payment is taxable if you are a taxpayer, but it is not subject to National Insurance Contributions.